 Running the SNMP walk

-And that is it, this simple method will get you monitoring your SNMP devices in no time.
+This is how easy it is go get your SNMP devices monitored in no time.